 - Vital Wheat Gluten — You can buy this powdery flour at health food stores or online.
 Measure it just like you would any flour, by sifting it first, spooning it into a measuring cup, and then using a knife or flat edge to level it off.

-- Crushed Pineapples — You’ll need a small can of crushed pineapples.
+- Pineapple — You’ll need a small can of crushed pineapples.
 We’ll be using both the juice and some of the pineapples from the can for the glaze.
+Or learn How To Cut A Pineapple and use a fresh pineapple.

 - Brown Sugar — You can use dark, light, or homemade brown sugar.